Last Updated: 2/27/17

 This was different.
 Aside from the ride to Jinhae, we were free to go anywhere.
 One person who came with our group even arranged for separate transportation back home with friends.
 I love having that freedom to just choose my tour without worrying about the market-researched stops that would fit best with 100+ strangers.

-Other than the short stops off the highway to and from Jinhae, this journey was our own and absolutely MY style.
+Other than a few stops off the highway to and from Jinhae, this journey was our own and absolutely MY style.
 I’d wanted to do a trip with Pedro for quite a long time and can see why his trips fill up so quickly.
 We chatted for a bit on the bus and I came away feeling there’s no corner of the country nor uncovered gem that Pedro hasn’t seen.
 And though he’s quite the traveler, Mr. Lonely Korea is still modest about it all.
 I’d absolutely go on another trip with him in a heartbeat.

 Words can’t describe just how much food surrounds this festival.
 It’s overwhelming to see such variety when we come from a suburb that doesn’t offer as much western stuff!
 This is the real deal.
 In Jinhae, a scene bordering on food porn dominates the stage.
 I’m too frazzled to take a picture of the stuff that gets devoured by us.

-Seemingly everywhere one can find whole pigs roasting over open flame, Turkish kebab stands, and one particular spot where my friend and I completely double-take upon hearing shouts of “we’ve got hamburgers, real american beer here!” from an actual American guy and his friends.
+Seemingly everywhere one can find whole pigs roasting over the open flame, Turkish kebab stands, and one particular spot where my friend and I completely double-take upon hearing shouts of “we’ve got hamburgers, real American beer here!” from an actual American guy and his friends.
 Each little alley leads to a new discovery and I start to feel like it’s paradise.

 Sure, the blossoms are on their way out as early as the previous Friday.
 It’s practically impossible to time these flower festivals without luck and a more flexible schedule but still, this was a worthwhile trip.
 Yeojwacheon stream is hectic but full of beautiful sights.
 Seeing things from above the 1-year stairs (365 steps to the top) offers a necessary and gorgeous 360 view of the entire festival.